 Summary: Rime can be "predicted"

-Windy's temperature, humidity, and wind
+Windy's temperature, humidity, wind,

 By combining these factors, we were able to successfully find a day when frost was most likely to form.